uw-dims/dims-dashboard/docs/source/using.rst

 ..

-The demo application is not using https, so you won't need to worry about certificates when logging in.
+The demo application is not currently using https, so you won't need to worry about certificates when logging in.
+Make sure you are logged out of the dashboard (if you are already logged in) and reload the login page if you are already on that page (to make sure your client has the latest version).

 Mitigation Scenario
 -------------------